-The Leukemia Program is a highly interdisciplinary group of investigators dedicated to reducing the incidence and subsequent mortality of Leukemia.
-The program fosters interdisciplinary research in basic science, genetics, clinical medicine, cancer prevention, and epidemiology at Fred Hutch, the faculty at the University of Washington, and the clinical community to improve leukemia prevention, detection, diagnosis and treatment.
+The Leukemia Program is a highly interdisciplinary group of investigators dedicated to reducing the incidence and subsequent mortality of leukemia.
+The program fosters interdisciplinary research in basic science, genetics, clinical medicine, cancer prevention, and epidemiology at Fred Hutchinson Cancer Research Center the faculty at the University of Washington, and the clinical community to improve leukemia prevention, detection, diagnosis and treatment.

 Forty years ago, researchers at Fred Hutch developed bone marrow transplantation, which continues to be one of the most effective options for patients with leukemia.
 Dr. E. Donnall Thomas and his team proved it is possible to replace cancerous cells and stem cells with donated healthy cells that engraft within a patient’s bone marrow.
 The discovery has created an effective treatment option for leukemia and other blood cancers, and earned Thomas the 1990 Nobel Prize in physiology or medicine.